When a Friend Has Cancer

 It's OK to talk about it.
 You probably have a lot of questions about what is happening.
 It's OK to be curious and want to learn more — you can ask your parents, the doctors in the hospital, your friend's parents, or other adults you trust.
 Your friend and your friend's family may want to talk about the illness and the treatment.

 …but listen to your friend.
-There will times that your friend won't want to talk about cancer.
+There will be times when your friend won't want to talk about cancer.
 He or she may just want to play and hang out with you the way you used to.
 Sometimes, a joke or a funny story about school is just what the doctor ordered!
 Try to listen and sense what your friend needs.
-(And remember what we said above: It's OK to be yourself.)

 Offer to help.
 Don't wait until your friend asks for help.
 Offer something specific to help your friend.
 For instance, "I'll bring home your assignments from school."
 Or make a plan to hang out and do homework together.